 SQ Panpot Encode |

 Only an SQ decoder or an EV-Universal decoder can decode this right.
-Dolby Surround and RM decoders decode all but the rear corners correctly.
-They place the rear corners in the middle of the room.
+Dolby Surround and RM decoders decode all but the back corners correctly.
+They place the back corners in the middle of the room.
+SQ basic decoder

 CBS SQ 10-40 Decode |